-We next visit the site known as Pompey's Pilla.
+This morning we begin with a visit to site known as Pompey's Pilla.
 This red granite pillar marks the location of the Ptolemaic and Roman Temple of the Alexandrian deity Serapis.
 The pillar was actually erected by the Emperor Diocletian at the end of the 3rd century AD and probably supported a statue of the emperor.